previousnext/m8s/docs/cluster/gcp/gcp.md

 ## Congratulations

-You are now ready to setup a Pipeline to create new environments!
+You are now ready to set up a Pipeline to create new environments!